OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 One can set restricted shell as login shell `/bin/rbash`, which is equivalent to `/bin/bash -r`.
 It:

-- Prevents the user from using cd to change directories.
+- Prevents the user from using `cd` to change directories.
-- Prevents setting the SHELL, ENV or PATH environment variables.
+- Prevents setting the `SHELL, ENV or PATH` environment variables.
-- Prohibits specifying path or command names containing /.
+- Prohibits specifying **path or command** names containing `/`.
-- Restricts redirection of output and/or input.
+- Restricts **redirection** of output and/or input.

 However, it is fairly easy to defeat the restricted shell.
 Read more at ["Escaping Restricted Shell rbash"](https://www.metahackers.pro/breakout-of-restricted-shell/){target=_blank} and ["Linux Restricted Shell Bypass"](https://www.exploit-db.com/docs/english/44592-linux-restricted-shell-bypass-guide.pdf){target=_blank}